Motocross Championship: Reception

-Motocross Championship received mixed to negative reviews, with some commenting on how the release hurt impressions of the 32X as a whole.
+Motocross Championship received mixed reviews, with some commenting on how the release hurt impressions of the 32X as a whole.
 Next Generation reviewed the game, rating it three stars out of five, and stated that "comparing it to other 32bit games like the 3DO version of Road Rash is like comparing a Schwinn to a Harley Davidson.
 And Motocross Championship is most definitely the Schwinn."
 GamePro's Captain Squideo criticized the game's graphics but praised the sound, and called the game "fast fun".
 Two separate reviewers for GameFan scored the game 79 and 88 out of 100, with each praising the controls.
 Mean Machines Sega had two reviewers score the game 63 out of 100, with reviewer Gus calling the game's graphics "a hasty piece of work worth avoiding" and reviewer Paul noted the blurry racers and similar-looking tracks.
 Sega Magazine scored the game 64 out of 100 and also compared the game to Road Rash, with the reviewer calling the game "an embarrassment to the 32X", as well as "slow and unimaginative".
 A reviewer for Computer and Video Games gave the game 59 out of 100, stating that "the 32X takes another great leap backwards with this release" due to poor coloring, sound, and a lack of playability and game depth.